OHIF/Viewers/platform/docs/docs/migration-guide.md

 - **Complexity**: If the functionality requires significant customizations, complex logic, or extensive modifications to the viewer's core behavior, it might be better suited as an extension.

 - **New Service**: If you are writing a new service, it is preferable to implement it as an extension.
 Services are used to provide a common interface for interacting with external systems and data sources.
+There is a new way to register new services which are extendible by other extensions.

 Remember that there is no strict rule for deciding between modes and extensions.
 It's a matter of understanding the specific requirements of your application.